casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/sending-deploys.md

 ## Advanced Features {#advanced-features}

-The Casper Network supports complex deploys using multiple signatures.
+Casper networks support complex deploys using multiple signatures.
 [Casper Accounts](/design/casper-design.md/#accounts-head) use a powerful permissions model that enables a multi-signature scheme for deploys.

 The `put-deploy` command performs multiple actions under the hood, optimizing the typical use case.
 It creates a deploy, signs it, and sends the Deploy to the network without allowing multiple signatures.
 However, it is possible to call the following three commands and separate key management from account creation: